openhab-scripters/openhab-helper-libraries/Sphinx/contributing/writing-docs.rst

   This section will go over all of the steps to build the docs from nothing.
-  If you already have a Virtual Environment setup for this, you can skip to :ref:`writing-docs:building`.
+  If you already have a Virtual Environment setup for this, you can skip to :ref:`contributing/writing-docs:building`.

   .. important::
-    Make sure you follow the steps in :ref:`writing-docs:finalizing` before making your pull request.
+    Make sure you follow the steps in :ref:`contributing/writing-docs:finalizing` before making your pull request.

 Virtual Environment
 -------------------